PavanRangani/docs/docs/prd/tasks/tasks.md

 ## Add task (One time or Recurring)

+#### Family Name

+Shows all families of the application.
+Alphabetical sorted.

+For `Meeting/notes task` its a disable field.

 #### Entity Name

 Shows all related entities of a particular family.
 By default, the current entity is prefilled.
 Shows entity type in the secondary information.